Safety Systems

 The power safety client manages measurements regarding input power (voltage and current), internal reference power, motor current, microcontroller temperature, and coil temperature.

 The full listing of power safety parameters can be found in the Power Safety Client table.
 Each safety has a low end limit as well as a high end limit.
-If the measured parameter drops below the low end or goes above the high end, a fault flag is raised, and can be viewed in the fault_now parameter.
-The fault_now parameter is only set by hardware.
-All faults that have occurred since the module’s start up can be viewed in the fault_ever parameter.
-The value of fault_ever is generally set by the hardware and cleared by the user.
+If the measured parameter drops below the low end or goes above the high end, a fault flag is raised, and can be viewed in the fault_now parameter. fault_now is a bitmask used to show which flags are active, and is broken down as follows:

 The module’s behavior when faults are detected is determined by the fault_latching parameter.
 If fault_latching is set to 1, then any high flags in fault_ever place the module into safe mode.
 In safe mode, the module is set to coast, and it will not spin or apply any control voltage.
 The module remains in safe mode until the user clears fault_ever.
 When fault_latching is set to 0, the module remains in safe mode until all power safety parameters are back in their safe operating range, and fault_now returns to 0.
 When fault_latching is set to 0, the module can enter and exit safe mode at high frequency which may be damaging to the the motor or supply since it can cause large ripple currents.
 We recommend using fault_latching = 1 whenever possible.